Sankei Shimbun

-This newspaper is not actually a national newspaper, but a block newspaper whose publishing area is Kansai and Kanto.
-However, it was classified as a "national newspaper" by the reverse course policy of the business world (Keidanren).
+The Sankei Shimbun (産経新聞), name short for lit.
+'Industrial and Economic News' (産業経済新聞, Sangyō Keizai Shinbun), is a daily national newspaper in Japan published by the Sankei Shimbun Co., Ltd, ranking amongst the top five most circulated newspapers in Japan.
+Together with its English-language paper Japan Forward, the Sankei Shimbun has been described as having a conservative, nationalist, right-wing to far-right political stance.
+It has previously published materials downplaying or denying Japanese war crimes.

 Corporate profile

 The Sankei Shimbun is part of the Fujisankei Communications Group and is 40% owned by Fuji Media Holdings.
 The company is also the owner of Osaka Broadcasting Corporation (OBC, Radio Osaka).

 History

 The Sankei Shimbun was created by the merger of two older newspapers: Jiji News and Nihon Kogyō Shimbun.
 Jiji News was founded in 1882 by author, translator, and journalist Fukuzawa Yukichi, who also founded Keio University.
 Nihon Kogyō Shimbun, founded in 1933 by Hisakichi Maeda, specialized in business and was published by the Minami-Osaka Shimbun (the South Osaka Evening newspaper).
 In 1941, the Osaka Shimbun (renamed from Minami-Osaka Shimbun) merged with Osaka Jiji Shimpō (Jiji-Shimpō Osaka edition).
 The following year, Nihon Kogyō Shimbun merged with other business newspapers in Western Japan, and changed its name to the Sangyō Keizai Shimbun (or the Sankei).
 In 1955, the Sankei merged with Jiji Shimpō.
 In 1959, the Sankei and Jiji Shimpō were placed under the Sankei Shimbun masthead.

 In 1958, the Sankei was acquired by Shigeo Mizuno and Nobutaka Shikanai.
 After financial difficulties, it changed direction from being liberal to being conservative (Tenkō).
 Both Mizuno and Shikanai would go on to found Fuji Television a year later.

 The Sankei Shimbun started two online newspapers in 1996: Sankei Web, in website style, and E-NEWS, in personal digital assistant style.
 In 2001, the Sankei Shimbun started a new electronic newspaper delivery edition, NEWSVUE.
 In 2002, the Sankei Shimbun merged with Osaka Shimbun.
 Both editions were placed under the Sankei Shimbun masthead.
 In 2005, the Sankei Shimbun added video to its digital edition, suitable for smartphone, and renamed it as Sankei NetView.
 In 2007, the Sankei Shimbun started a new online newspaper, MSN Sankei News, in collaboration with Microsoft.
 In 2014 the Sankei Shimbun rebranded its online news as Sankei News.